awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2081.md

 If you have any questions or concerns, AWS Support is available on the community forums and through [AWS Premium Support](http://aws.amazon.com/support)\.
 For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 **Note**
-For information on how to upgrade your Aurora MySQL database cluster, see [Upgrading and patching Amazon Aurora MySQL DB clusters](AuroraMySQL.Updates.Patching.md)\.
+For information on how to upgrade your Aurora MySQL database cluster, see [Upgrading the minor version or patch level of an Aurora MySQL DB cluster](AuroraMySQL.Updates.Patching.md)\.

 ## Improvements<a name="AuroraMySQL.Updates.2081.Improvements"></a>

  **New features:**
 +  Global database write forwarding\.
 In an Aurora global database, now you can perform certain write operations, such as DML statements, while connected to a secondary cluster\.
 The write operations are forwarded to the primary cluster, and any changes are replicated back to the secondary clusters\.
-For more information, see [Write forwarding for secondary AWS Regions with an Aurora global database](aurora-global-database-write-forwarding.md)\.
+For more information, see [Using write forwarding in an Amazon Aurora global database](aurora-global-database-write-forwarding.md)\.

  **General stability fixes:**
 +  Fixed an issue where restoring a cluster from Amazon S3 to Aurora MySQL version 2\.08\.0 took longer than expected if the S3 backup didn't include the `mysql.host` table\.